bnonni/logger/README.md

-# SCCLogger
+# Logger

-Simple colorized console logger.
-My own personal implementation in TypeScript for reuse across other projects.
+A personal TypeScript implementation of a simple, colorized console logger for reuse across projects.